 you out from your usual mechanical playing patterns of a real MIDI keyboard!

 The previous chapter already described how to enlarge, shrink and scroll the virtual on-screen piano keyboard.
-For changing the appearance and behaviour of the virtual keyboard you need to unfold they keyboard's toolbar to get access to its additional buttons.
+For changing the appearance and behaviour of the virtual keyboard you need to unfold the keyboard's toolbar to get access to its additional buttons.
 To do so, simply tap on the right-arrow button to open the keybard's toolbar.

-One of the most important features of a real piano keyboard is the ability to control the general sound characterstics of individual notes by pressing down the individual piano keys with different velocities.
+One of the most important features of a real piano keyboard is the ability to control the general sound characteristics of individual notes by pressing down the individual piano keys with different velocities.
 So if you press down a key with a high velocity, the note would be loud and harsh, if you press the key gently the sound would be rather gentle and soft.
 To replicate this behavior appropriately on a touch screen is a technical challenge.

 There are two different ways to replicate such note velocities with the virtual on-screen keyboard, and the keyboard's toolbar allows you to switch between those two distinct behaviours of the keyboard.